joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/05/espanol/estados-unidos/proyecto-de-ley-inmigracion-republicano.html

 **Newark Mayor to Scale Back Police Presence at Delaney Hall ICE Detention Center**\
-`The mayor, Ras Baraka, said the city would not spend taxpayers’ money to safeguard Delaney Hall, an immigration detention center in Newark run by a private prison company.`\
+`The mayor, Ras Baraka, said the city would not spend taxpayer money to safeguard Delaney Hall, an immigration detention center in Newark run by a private prison company.`\
 https://www.nytimes.com/2026/06/05/nyregion/delaney-hall-police-baraka.html

 **M.I.A.
 Never Wanted to Be So Controversial**\